bootstrapworld/curriculum/lessons/ds-intro/langs/en-us/slides.md

 <!--
-Students are VERY likely to try and explain their reasonsing when they give their gut answers.
+Students are VERY likely to try and explain their reasoning when they give their gut answers.
 This can taint the answers of other students in the group - emphasize that this is about exposing our "gut reaction" or bias.
 -->
 ---
 {layout="InvestigateR"}